Jonathan Anastas: Early life and education

-Anastas grew up in Gloucester and Cambridge, Massachusetts.
-He began playing the bass when he was 14, and went to all-ages shows at alternative venues including Gallery East, where he met other musicians.
+Anastas grew up in Gloucester and Marblehead then spent his teenage years in Cambridge, Massachusetts.
 His father, Peter Anastas, was a writer.

 Anastas attended Cambridge Rindge and Latin School and the University of Massachusetts Amherst, where he studied political science and economics and served as student attorney general.
 He became interested in marketing and advertising after working on student political campaigns.
-Jonathan is also an alumni of the Wharton School of the University of Pennsylvania, having graduated from the Advanced Management Program.
+Anastas is also an alumnus of the Wharton School of the University of Pennsylvania, having graduated from the Advanced Management Program.

 Career

 Music

-During the 1980s, Anastas co-founded the Boston hardcore bands, DYS and Slapshot.
+Anastas co-founded the Boston hardcore bands, DYS and Slapshot.
 He recorded the DYS album Brotherhood when he was a sophomore in high school.
-In addition to playing bass, Anastas wrote songs for both DYS and Slapshot.
-In a 1986 review of Slapshot's debut album, Back on the Map, Maximum Rocknroll described Anastas as "assaulting his bass with sheer brutality combined with a ton of muscle overdrive."
+Anastas played bass and wrote songs for both DYS and Slapshot.
+In a review of Slapshot's debut album, Back on the Map, Maximum Rocknroll described Anastas as "assaulting his bass with sheer brutality combined with a ton of muscle overdrive."

 Both DYS and Slapshot were straight edge: they abstained from alcohol, drugs, and smoking.
 DYS was known for their early role in the crossover movement, where hardcore punk bands attempted a more commercial hard rock sound and looked toward recording deals within the mainstream major label system, inventing the idea of a "hardcore power ballad" to describe a track on their second metal-influenced album.
-The band broke up in the mid-1980s.
-In 2009 they reformed for the first time in over 20 years, performing at the Gallery East Reunion Festival.
+The band broke up in the 1980s.
+In 2009 they reformed, performing at the Gallery East Reunion Festival.
 Their performance was filmed for the documentary xxx All Ages xxx.

-Anastas wrote the song "Slam", which appeared on Modern Method Record's This Is Boston, Not L.A. collection.
+Anastas wrote the song "Slam" for a one-off project called Decadence, which appeared on Modern Method Records’ This Is Boston, Not L.A. collection in 1982.
 The track was used to score MTV's Santa Claus, the Man, the Myth, the Slam Dancer holiday promo, which ran for over 15 years.

 His contributions to punk were documented in several books, including All Ages: Reflections on Straight Edge, and American Hardcore: A Tribal History by Steven Blush.
 He was featured in the film adaptation of the book, which was released by Sony Pictures in 2006.
 He also appeared in Chip on My Shoulder: The History of Slapshot, directed by music video director Ian McFarland.